 How many times do we make a sauce, only to pour it over another array of ingredients to be baked to perfection?

-Or in this case, we’re stewing up some veggies and oh-so flavorful chipotle peppers in the same pan the pie takes to the oven.
-(Sure, there’s a bowl involved, but those are the easy ones, right?)
+In this case, we’re stewing up some veggies and oh-so flavorful chipotle peppers in the same pan that takes this tamale pie into the oven.

-An added bonus of cast iron is that it crisps crusts to perfection.
-It’s been a while since we’ve used anything other than this pan to make cornbread, just because it gives us the crisp crust we love.
+An added bonus of cast iron is that it crisps the crust of our vegetarian tamale pie to perfection!
+(Actually one of our favorite uses for this pan is to make cornbread, just because it gives us the crisp crust we love.)

 - 1 c acorn squash, peeled and diced